Hybrid Solar Dryer

 Fresh fruit is delicious (we love breadfruit, mangos, bananas you name it) but they don’t last forever.
 Leave a fruit on your kitchen counter for a few days and surely it will spoil.
 Furthermore fruit comes in seasons.
 Sometimes plenty, sometimes none!

 Drying, or dehydrating fruit, removes most of the moisture without cooking.
-Dried, the fruit still has all its nutrients, but no mold or decay will form.
-It’s a great way to preserve fruit for year-round consumption.
+The fruit still has all its nutrients, but no mold or decay will form.
+It’s a great way to preserve excess fruit for year-round consumption.